2022 Dodge Challenger Trim Levels, Configurations & Comparisons.

 When searching for a new 2022 Dodge Challenger, car shoppers will have seven main trim levels to select from.
 They must consider their budget and desired level of performance.
 Here’s a closer look at the key differences between each trim.

-Compare the 2022 Dodge Challenger SXT vs GT Trim Levels.
+Compare the SXT vs GT Trims.
 What is the difference?

 The Challenger SXT is the lineup’s least expensive trim, thus making it a perfect match for drivers on a tighter budget.
 Drivers can also enjoy the lineup’s best fuel economy.

 Powering the SXT trim is Dodge’s popular Pentastar V6 engine.
 It’s rated to press out 305 horsepower.
 This engine is paired to an eight-speed automatic gearbox.
 Road tests show the V6-powered Challenger clocks a 0-60 mph time of around 6.3 seconds.
 In terms of gas mileage, drivers can anticipate getting 19 mpg in town and 30 mpg on the freeway using regular gasoline.

 Although the Challenger SXT isn’t the lineup’s raciest trim, it still offers a bit of driving fun.
 A sport suspension helps ensure more responsive handling.
 A traditional rear-wheel-drive system comes standard on the Challenger SXT.
 However, folks who need enhanced traction can opt for an all-wheel-drive system.
 Fuel economy does dip to 18 mpg in town and 27 mpg on the freeway.